Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Abstract

 \section{Abstract}

 This paper deals with the initial-boundary value problem of the biharmonic cubic nonlinear Schr\"odinger equation in a quarter plane with inhomogeneous Dirichlet-Neumann boundary data.
-We prove local well-posedness in the low regularity Sobolev spaces introducing Duhamel boundary forcing operator associated to the linear equation to construct solutions on the whole line.
-With this in hands, the energy and nonlinear estimates allow us to apply Fourier restriction method, introduced by J. Bourgain, to get the main result of the article.
-Additionally, adaptations of this approach for the biharmonic cubic nonlinear Schr\"odinger equation on star graphs are also discussed.
+We prove local well-posedness in the low regularity Sobolev spaces by introducing Duhamel boundary forcing operator associated to the linear equation in order to construct solutions in the whole line.
+With this in hand, the energy and nonlinear estimates allow us to apply the Fourier restriction method, introduced by J. Bourgain, to get the main result of the article.
+Additionally, adaptations of this approach for the biharmonic cubic nonlinear Schr\"odinger equation on star graphs are discussed.